 Google considers user experience in its search engine to rank pages.

 It is not new.
-Already, some signals validate whether a web page is optimized for mobile or whether the website is secure.
+Already, some page experience signals validate whether a web page is optimized for mobile or whether the website is secure.

-In its journey to offer a “better web” and ever richer user-centric experiences, Google has opened the door with new on-page elements that will influence SEO on the midterm.
+In its journey to offer a “better web” and ever richer user-centric experiences, Google has announced new ranking factors related to the Page Experience in 2021: The Core Web Vitals.

 Google and the user experience